-.tn Registry Only when it's conflicting with name of counties for example for Egypt in Arabic it's مصر (three-character string) and I'm thinking in the same way is to give countries the opportunity to create an industry of domain names Only when it's in conflict with country names N/a .cr Registry Please consider the same advantages and disadvantages mentioned in Point 1 for this question.
-Please consider the same advantages and disadvantages mentioned in Point 4 for this question.
-Please take into account that opening the possibility of three character stings to countries and locations in the long term will lead to destabilizing and even eliminating current ccTLDs who are key allies and representatives of ICANN throughout the world. ccTLDs are key for the stability and resilience of the Internet from a technical and political perspective, and losing this support may prove fatal to ICANN.
-This is specially true for emerging economies where ICANN needs the most support and which prove to be very complex political environments.
-I urge the CWG-UCTN to consider that ICANNs role is to further strengthen the Internet, not weaken it.
-This kind of initiative may prove to have some kind of financial gain in the short term but have drastic technical and political consequences in the long turn as explained in the previous answers to the questionnaire.
-I urge them to stop this project.
-Centre Survey 23% Yes 59% Yes Should 3-character strings in the ISO (22 respondents) 64 55% No 18% No 3166 list be 23% Unsure 23% Unsure reserved all together (to avoid user confusion)?
+way is to give countries the

+opportunity to create an industry of

+domain names

+.cr Registry Please consider the same advantages Please consider the same advantages Please take into account that

+and disadvantages mentioned in Point and disadvantages mentioned in Point opening the possibility of three

+1 for this question.
+4 for this question. character stings to countries and

+locations in the long term will lead to

+destabilizing and even eliminating

+current ccTLDs who are key allies and

+representatives of ICANN throughout

+the world. ccTLDs are key for the

+stability and resilience of the Internet

+from a technical and political

+perspective, and losing this support

+may prove fatal to ICANN.
+This is

+specially true for emerging

+economies where ICANN needs the

+most support and which prove to be

+very complex political environments.

+I urge the CWG-UCTN to consider

+that ICANNs role is to further

+strengthen the Internet, not weaken

+it.
+This kind of initiative may prove to

+have some kind of financial gain in

+the short term but have drastic

+technical and political consequences

+in the long turn as explained in the

+previous answers to the

+questionnaire.
+I urge them to stop

+this project.

+Centre Survey 23% Yes 59% Yes Should 3-character strings in the ISO (22 respondents) 67 55% No 18% No 3166 list be 23% Unsure 23% Unsure reserved all together (to avoid user confusion)?
 45% Yes 27% No 27% Unsure .SV In the spirit of an open and In the spirit of an open and Special consideration should be competitive environment in the competitive environment in the taken to 3-character strings domain names industry, there can be domain names industry, there can be proposed as gTLD if they happen to unrestricted use of 3 IDN character unrestricted use of 3 IDN character be the 3 first characters of an strings not conflicting with country strings not conflicting with country existing gTLD, or a brand, trademark and territory codes.
 Pros: continue and territory codes.
 Pros: continue or location name.
 They should be fostering competition in domain fostering competition in domain clearly justified. names. names.
 Yuri Takamatsu No. The reason is the same as above.
 Yes.
 In principle, the name space of The response above is a personal the labels, except those with two position, not a JP ccTLD registry's.
-ASCII characters, should be https://community.icann.org/download/attachments/49354211/ccTLDSurvey.pdf?version=1&modificationDate=1448464976361&api=v2
+ASCII characters, should be unrestricted in their registration and usage. .hn They should be reserved as ccTLDs for It should not be regulated.
+As an The existence of 3 characters in the linguistic reasons. advantage: it ensures the safety, ISO 3166 must exist only for cc Top reliability for purposes of governance.
+Level Domains, we see no reason to generate in this standard three other

-64 Participating cc-TLD registries: .al, .be, .ch, .de, .dk, .ee, .es, .hr, .is, .jp, .lu, .lv, .me, .mt, .nl, .no, .pl,
+67 Participating cc-TLD registries: .al, .be, .ch, .de, .dk, .ee, .es, .hr, .is, .jp, .lu, .lv, .me, .mt, .nl, .no, .pl,

-[.]pt, .rs, .ru, .se, .tr; for individual responses, see:
+[.]pt, .rs, .ru, .se, .tr; for individual responses, see: https://community.icann.org/download/attachments/49354211/ccTLDSurvey.pdf?version=1&modificationDate=1448464976361&api=v2